 That's definitely, we see that happen in the lab a lot.

-It's one of the reasons, by the way, that we don't test people who come to us who claim to have special abilities, because the moment that they learn that maybe they have some kind of ability, their ego always becomes inflated, and we don't want to be responsible for that.
+It's one of the reasons, by the way, that we don't test people who come to us who claim to have special abilities because the moment that they learn that maybe they have some kind of ability, their ego always becomes inflated, and we don't want to be responsible for that.

-Let me just get this out of the way, because it opens up an area of exploration for me.
+Let me just get this out of the way because it opens up an area of exploration for me.

-In fact, when I talk to business leaders and politicians and people in the military, initially some years ago when I started to talk to high-level people, I didn't know whether they're going to be highly skeptical or how they're going to respond to the kinds of things that I've been looking at.
+Initially, some years ago, when I started to talk to high-level people, I didn't know whether they're going to be highly skeptical or how they're going to respond to the kinds of things that I had been looking at.

 But pretty uniformly, they agree that they would not be where they are unless their intuition was exceptionally good.